SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "What's the first one?"
 Twilight asked.

-"Can you get us a royal carriage to use for the date?"
+"Can you get us a royal chariot to use for the date?"
 Pinkie asked.

 Twilight though for a moment before saying, "I think I can, I'm a princess now so I should be able to use one on a personal request."